sudgy/nintendo_translations/README.md

 ## Famicom Mukashibanashi: Yuyuki

-THIS GAME ISN'T FINISHED YET!
-At the time of writing I have only finished chapter one.

 The biggest note here relates to the names of the main characters.
-This game is based on the Chinese novel Journey to the West, and many of the characters here are directly from the novel.
+This game is very loosely based on the Chinese novel Journey to the West, and many of the characters here are directly from the novel.
 However, given that the game was made in Japan, the question arises: Should I use the Chinese names or the Japanese names?
 For example, if you read an English translation of Journey to the West, one of the main characters is called Sun Wukong.
 However, in Japan, he is known as Son Goku, which is the name used in this game.
 I was debating which to use, but I've noticed that Nintendo themselves have used the Japanese name in English translations in a few of their cameo appearances, such as a spirit in Super Smash Bros.
 Ultimate.
 Thus, to be consistent with Nintendo, I have chosen to use the Japanese names.
-For those of you who are familiar with the Chinese names, here's each of the character's Chinese and Japanese names (not yet finished since I haven't finished translating):\
+For those of you who are familiar with the Chinese names, here's each of the character's Chinese and Japanese names:\
 Sun Wukong: Son Goku\
+Sanzang: Sanzo\
+Bajie: Hakkai\
+Wujing: Gojo\
 Chao seems to be an original character.

+This game plays around with the text adventure format a bit more than the previous games, and as a result, the scripting approach doesn't quite work in a few sections.
+I couldn't implement the screen shaking in a way that was completely perfect.
+One especially annoying thing is that there's a few moments where sprites go over the text, so I have to stop showing my translations when that happens.
+If the script is working fine and then you suddenly see Japanese text, check if any of the sprites are doing something funky.
+If they are, the Japanese text there is intentional.

 If you've played Shin Onigashima using my scripts, you may notice that the text isn't vertical here.
 That's because through the efforts of lots of scripting,